 Dr. Mike Ashby outlined four pillars:

-Get a life: breaking through gravity requires energy.
+Breaking through gravity requires energy.
 We can’t drive our business to the next level if we’re tired.
 We know what we should do with our diet and exercise regimes, but they’re often the first thing that we give away under the pressure of busy-ness.
 And it’s not only our physical health: we need mental energy as well which comes from our relationships and our interests outside of work.
 They’re not things we should do if we have time, they’re the things we should take care of first, because they give us the energy to do the important stuff.

-Get clear: what is it that you’re trying to achieve?
+What is it that you’re trying to achieve?
 If you’re not clear about this, you won’t be clear about your priorities.
 And if you’re not clear about your priorities, you’ll spray your time and energy across the paddock rather than achieving the most important things which drive growth.

-Get free: Here’s a guaranteed way to improve your sales and your profitability: get rid of your D class customers.
+Here’s a guaranteed way to improve your sales and your profitability: get rid of your D class customers.
 This will free up your time and energy to focus on A class customers.
 99% of business owners who do this experience more profit, more revenue and less stress.
 If this is the only thing you do differently, you’ll still shift your business.
 When we’re weighed down by D class customers, products, suppliers, staff and activities, we’re compounding the effect of gravity.

-Get help: Owning a business is lonely.
+Owning a business is lonely.
 You don’t have to do this on your own.
 The very first help you should get is a PA who can take care of your lower value activities, freeing you up to grow the business.
 Again, this is an absolutely guaranteed strategy.

 The second area of help is advisers.
 Someone who can provide detached advice and guidance, enabling you and encouraging you to get to the next level.
 Start with your accountant: if you can’t imagine them on your board, you need to change your accountant.